Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 - Zardari Regime: Peaked prices.

-- Nawaz Sharif Regime: Prices were relatively low, but later faced instability due to political changes.
+- Nawaz Sharif Regime: Prices were relatively low, but the regime later experienced instability amid political changes.

 - Current Practices: OGRA sets current and future oil prices.
 These prices vary based on economic conditions, geopolitical factors, and government policies.
 For the latest rates, you can check PakWheels.